Survivors who stood against Larry Nassar to get Arthur Ashe Courage Award

 Said Maura Mandt, producer of The ESPYS:?"For 25 years, the Arthur Ashe Award for Courage has been given to those who change the world in important ways and the future will undoubtedly be different because of the actions of these heroic women.
 This tribute will reflect the awe and admiration these individuals deserve."

 Past winners of the award include Muhammad Ali, Nelson Mandela, Pat Summitt and Billie Jean King.
-Last year, Special Olympics founder Eunice Kennedy Shriver, who died in 2009, was honored with the?award.
+Last year, Special Olympics founder Eunice Kennedy Shriver, who died in 2009, was honored posthumously.